-- Giving up smoking: Smoking decreases estrogen levels and increases the risk of developing vaginal atrophy, as well as other conditions such as osteoporosis.
+- Giving up smoking: Smoking decreases estrogen levels and increases the risk of developing vaginal atrophy, as well as other conditions, such as osteoporosis.

 - Staying sexually active: Sexual activity increases the flow of blood to the genitals, which in turn helps keep them healthy.

 Diet and vaginal atrophy

-- Coconut oil
+- coconut oil

-- Aloe vera
+- aloe vera

 As well as natural remedies and lifestyle changes, there are several medications for treating vaginal atrophy.

 - Water-based, glycerine-free lubricants help reduce discomfort during sex.

 - Apply water-based vaginal moisturizers every 2 to 3 days.
 Their effect lasts longer than a lubricant.

 - Applying topical estrogen cream directly to the vagina relieves symptoms quickly and effectively.
 It also reduces the exposure of the bloodstream to estrogen.